 Dramatic road movies

 Any road movie is a travel movie, in essence.
 Some are more about roads than others.
-The first two selections in particular, while my third is set on an ocean.
 They are all about more essential issues as well – I mean: I prefer the first two to films like “Smokey and the Bandit” or “Convoy”.

 Easy Rider (1969)